M4sum/save-forest-elephants/README.md

 README

+    IMPORTANT NOTE: This is still a work in progress. the current best working solution is published under the branch 'integration_new_model'.
+To replicate the solution, you need to follow the readme present under that branch.

     This is the README for the 'Inference_pipeline.py' script used for processing data and running the 2-stage model for elephant call prediction.